corradodebari/RL_p2Continuous-control/Report.md

 ## Learning Algorithm

 The Learning Algorith is based on the the [Deep Determanistic Policy Gradient (DDPG) implementation](https://github.com/udacity/deep-reinforcement-learning/blob/master/ddpg-bipedal/ddpg_agent.py).
-In this algorithm, it is used a **Replay Buffer**, a memory of BUFFER_SIZE= 1e5 cells where it will be stored tuple made of:
+In this algorithm, it will be used a **Replay Buffer**, a memory of BUFFER_SIZE = 1e5 cells, where it will be stored tuple made of:
 ```
 (state,action,reward,next_state, episode_end)
 ```
-info.
-If are available enough examples into Replay Buffer (more than batch size), every n_step (set to 1) and for n_times (set to 2) it will be extracted (deque) a random batch of examples to use in weight updates: learning phase.
+If are available enough examples into Replay Buffer (more than batch size), every **n_step** (set to 1) and for **n_times** (set to 2) it will be extracted (dequed) a random batch of examples to be used for network weights updates, the so called learning phase.

-In this algorithm we merge policy and values-based approach, named **Critic/Actor**:
+In this algorithm we merge the policy and values-based approach, usually named **Critic/Actor**:
 - a Critic measures how good the action taken is (value-based)
 - an Actor controls how our agent behaves (policy-based)